lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 --- abstract

 RFC 5280 specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
-This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the Extended Key Usage (EKU) extension of X.509 v3 public key certificates used by Automation and the ERJU System Pillar.
+This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the Extended Key Usage (EKU) extension of X.509 v3 public key certificates used by industrial automation and the ERJU System Pillar.

 --- middle